gitlabhq/gitlab-runner/docs/register/index.md

 The configuration set with the `register` command options took priority and was chosen to be placed in the final configuration.

+## Troubleshooting

+### `Check registration token` error

+The `check registration token` error message is displayed when the GitLab instance does not recognize the entered registration token.
+This issue can occur when the instance group or project registration token has been changed in GitLab or when the user did not correctly enter the registration token.

+When this error occurs, the first step is to ask a GitLab administrator to verify that the registration token is valid.

+Additionally, confirm that runner registration in the project or group is [allowed](https://docs.gitlab.com/ee/administration/settings/continuous_integration.html#restrict-runner-registration-by-all-members-in-a-group) by the GitLab administrator.